Jarren Duran Player Props: Red Sox vs. Athletics

 Athletics Pitching Rankings

+- The 8.1 strikeouts per nine innings compiled by the Athletics pitching staff ranks 26th in MLB.

-- The Athletics have a 6.06 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics have a 6.07 team ERA that ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to allow 135 total home runs at a rate of 1.4 per game (second-most in baseball).
+- Athletics pitchers combine to give up the second-most home runs in baseball (135 total, 1.4 per game).

-- Blackburn (1-1) takes the mound for the Athletics in his eighth start of the season.
-He's put together a 4.86 ERA in 37 2/3 innings pitched, with 41 strikeouts.
+- Medina (2-7) gets the starting nod for the Athletics in his ninth start of the season.
+He's put together a 6.34 ERA in 59 2/3 innings pitched, with 58 strikeouts.

-- His most recent appearance was in relief on Sunday, July 9 when the right-hander threw one inning against the Boston Red Sox, surrendering two earned runs while allowing three hits.
+- In his most recent appearance -- in relief on Friday, July 7 -- the right-hander tossed six innings against the Boston Red Sox, allowing four earned runs while surrendering seven hits.

-- In eight games this season, the 29-year-old has a 4.86 ERA and 10 strikeouts per nine innings, while giving up a batting average of .291 to opposing batters.
+- The 24-year-old has a 6.34 ERA and 8.7 strikeouts per nine innings across 12 games this season, while allowing a batting average of .272 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.